 FAQ

-• Three tiers or four?: Three unless you have data showing a real 4th segment.
+Three tiers or four?
+Three unless you have data showing a real fourth segment.
+Around 48% of SaaS companies ship three plans, and three-tier pages generally convert better than four-plus because the choice stays legible and you can still anchor.
 Four tiers usually means two are doing the same job.

-• Per-seat vs usage?: Match the unit to the value the buyer feels grow.
-Per-seat is fine for tools used daily; usage is fine for tools whose value scales with throughput.
+Per-seat or usage-based?
+Match the unit to the value the buyer feels grow.
+Per-seat is fine for tools used daily by a defined team; usage works when value scales with throughput.
+AI-native products increasingly mix the two (a seat floor plus a usage meter), which the memo should name explicitly so sales can quote it.

-• How do I know the hero tier is right?: 60-70% of new revenue lands there within two quarters; if it is below 40%, the differentiation is unclear.
+How do I know the hero tier is right?
+60-70% of new revenue lands there within two quarters.
+If it is below 40%, the differentiation is unclear: the anchor is too generous or the hero is missing a verifiable capability that justifies the step up.